nickvosk/acl2015-dataset-learning-to-explain-entity-relationships/README.md

 # ACL 2015 paper dataset

-This repository contains the ataset for the ACL 2015 paper "Learning to Explain Entity Relationships in Knowledge Graphs" by Nikos Voskarides, Edgar Meij, Manos Tsagkias, Maarten de Rijke and Wouter Weerkamp.
+This repository contains the dataset for the ACL 2015 paper "Learning to Explain Entity Relationships in Knowledge Graphs" by Nikos Voskarides, Edgar Meij, Manos Tsagkias, Maarten de Rijke and Wouter Weerkamp.
 This paper presents a method for automatically explaining relationships between entities.

 The file `ACL2015-dataset.csv` contains the annotated sentences and it has the following format :